 I have lived a life full of extravagant love that I had no idea existed.

-In this respect, the 2019 film, A Beautiful Day in the Neighborhood really brings this home to me.
+The 2019 film, A Beautiful Day in the Neighborhood highlights this for everyone.
 In particular, this scene really resonated for me.

 Love in Adversity